coleifer/peewee/docs/peewee/upgrading.rst

 ---------------------

 The first thing I started with is the QueryCompiler and the data structures it uses.
+You can see it start to take shape in my `first commit <https://github.com/coleifer/peewee/blob/3cc1799b707e41183e2afb237b9e61c6e760d3a7/p2.py>`_.
 It takes the data structures from peewee and spits out SQL.
 It works recursively and knows about a few types of expressions:

 * the query tree
 * comparison statements like '==', 'IN', 'LIKE' which comprise the leaves of the tree